nielsbasjes/codeowners/README.md

 # CodeOwners
 In several systems (like Github and Gitlab) you can have a CODEOWNERS file which is used to ensure all changes are approved by the right people.

-Reality: The systax of thes files can be tricky and it is quite easy to write a config that has the effect that not all files are covered.
+Reality: The syntax of these files can be tricky, and it is quite easy to write a config that has the effect that not all files are covered.

 # What is this
 1) Some software to read and parse a CODEOWNER file.